-ICC T20 World Cup Betting Offers & Free Bets, India 2021
+ICC T20 World Cup Betting Offers & Free Bets, UAE 2021

 Twenty20 cricket was invented with the aim of welcoming a whole new audience along to watch the sport.
 The hope was that if it was would appeal because of its shortened format, with the England and Wales Cricket Board originally introducing it at the inter-county level.
 It proved to be a resounding success, with the first T20 match at Lord’s in 2004 seeing more than 27,000 people turn up to watch Middlesex take on Surrey.
 When Pakistan held the country’s first T20 tournament later in the year, 13 teams from all around the country took part.